 These changes conceal distinctive temporal patterns across core cities, suburbs, towns and rural areas.
 While all areas recorded a notable drop in in-migration and out-migration during March-May, variations in the intensity and recovery of these outcomes during June and November resulted in distinctive net migration balances (Figure 5).
-Core cities experienced a continuing loss of population through internal migration from May to November, driven primarily by out-migration post April.
-Relative to pre-pandemic levels, in-migration registered little variation with levels similar to those observed for the 2016-2019 period.
+Core cities experienced a continuing loss of population through internal migration from May to November, out-migration rates

+< 25 25 to 30 30 to 35 35 to 40 40 40 to 45 45 to 50 50 50 to 55 55 to 60 20 > 60 driven primarily by out-migration post April.
+Relative to pre-pandemic levels, in-migration registered little variations with levels similar to those observed for the 2016-2019 period.
 Net migration balances in suburbs and towns were virtually zero with in-migration closely balancing out-migration.
 In the case of suburbs this resulted from comparable drops and rises in out- and in-migration levels, while out-migration and in-migration levels in towns converged to pre-pandemic levels following a decline during March and April.
 As we know the key gainers of internal migration losses in core cities were rural areas.
 Figure 6 reveals that net migration gains occurred during May-November as core cities recorded continuing population losses, converging to pre-pandemic levels in December.
-Taken together, this evidence suggests that changes in internal migration patterns during COVID-19 may have been temporary with trends returning to prepandemic levels in late 2020.
+Taken together, this evidence suggests that changes in internal migration patterns during COVID-19 may have been temporary with trends returning to pre-pandemic levels in late 2020.